rossetti/KSLBook/docs/02-Chapter2.md

 }
 ```

 The basic contract for the estimation process is that the returned `EstimationResult` is consistent with the required parameter estimation.
 The data class `EstimationResult` stores information about the estimation process to be returned as a result of its application on the supplied data.
 The key property is the `success` property, which indicates whether the parameter estimation process was successful.
 Given that many estimation processes may require advanced optimization methods, the estimation process might not converge or some other problem might have occurred.
 If the `success` property is true, then the results should be meaningful.
-The `EstimationResult` also returns the estimator that was used (`MVBSestimatorIfc`) in a form for bootstrapping, the estimated parameters as an instance of `RVParameters,` a message concerning the estimation process, a text (string) representation of the distribution and its parameters, the original data (`originalData`), the shifted data if shifted, the statistics associated with the original data, and data that is suitable for testing for goodness of fit (`testData`).
-The `MVBSestimatorIfc` interface defines a method that takes in an array of data and produces an (double) array that holds the estimated parameters.
+The `EstimationResult` also returns the estimator that was used (`MVBSestimatorIfc`) in a form that can be used within KSL bootstrapping constructs, the estimated parameters as an instance of `RVParameters,` a message concerning the estimation process, a text (string) representation of the distribution and its parameters, the original data (`originalData`), the shifted data if shifted, the statistics associated with the original data, and data that is suitable for testing for goodness of fit (`testData`).
+The `MVBSestimatorIfc` interface defines a method that takes in an array of data and produces a (double) array that holds the estimated parameters.
 In addition, the interface defines a list of the names to use for the parameters.
 This form for the estimation results facilitates performing a bootstrapping process that can provide confidence intervals for the estimated parameters.

 ::: {.example #ch2ex23 name="Parameter Estimation"}